-American Civil War, Observation Balloons
+American Civil War for Kids - Observation Balloons

 The airplane had not yet been invented.
 But aerial balloons had!